anoma/nspec/docs/tutorial/engines/index.md

 first,
-we cover _non-interactive_ actions, which do neither require any source of (true) randomness nor direct inputs to the phyiscal device the engine instance is running on;
+we cover _non-interactive_ actions, which do neither require any source of (true) randomness nor direct inputs to the physical device the engine instance is running on;
 then, we follow up on
 how engine-local sources of input or randomness can "affect" the results of actions to be taken.

 #### Outputs of non-interactive actions

-The output of an non-interactive transition function has five components:
+The output of a non-interactive transition function has five components:

 - the update to the engine environment (leaving the name untouched),